 Our tip: The world is mad for hot sauce at the moment.
-Be a kind friend and make an extra quart of peppers, so you can give away a few jars of your hot sauce.
+Be a kind friend and make an extra quart of peppers, so you can leave a few jars on your friends’ porches.
 Start thinking of fun names for the stuff now!

 Yields: 1 quart

 1 lb red jalapeños peppers (or hot chile of choice), rough chopped, with seeds

 3 garlic cloves